AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-52736-cart-price-rule-doesnt-work-as-expected.md

 ## Issue

-A [!UICONTROL Cart Price Rule] that includes requirements for configurable product quantity doesn't work as expected.
+A [!UICONTROL Cart Price Rule] that includes the requirements for configurable product quantity doesn't work as expected.

 <u>Steps to reproduce</u>: